agrology/public-api-docs/README.md

 }
 ```

 Note that older Customers and Sites use a slug-style ID, while newer ones use UUIDs.
-All Blocks and Nodes are identified by UUIDs.
-This documentation does not describe the relationship between Customers, Sites, Nodes and Blocks.
+All Nodes are identified by UUIDs.
+This documentation does not describe the relationship between Customers, Sites, Nodes.
 Contact Agrology for additional information.

 ## Accessing Data via GeoJSON